-Triptans, a generic family of 5HT1B agonists, are the current standard treatment for acute treatment of migraine in the United States, and account for 70% of sales for this indication.
+Triptans, a generic family of $5\text{-HT}{1B}$ agonists, are the current standard treatment for acute treatment of migraine in the United States, and account for 70% of sales for this indication.
 Other less commonly prescribed acute treatments include ergot alkaloids, and analgesics such as opioids and NSAIDs.
 Various branded reformulations of triptan molecules have been launched, and we are aware of others in development.
 In May 2016, Avanir Pharmaceuticals, Inc. launched a dry powder nasal delivery formulation of sumatriptan, called ONZETRATM XsailTM.
 RedHill Biopharma, Ltd. and IntelGenx Corp. resubmitted the 505(b)(2) NDA for RIZAPORT®, an oral thin film rizatriptan formulation, to the FDA in November 2018.
-Eli Lilly acquired Lasmiditan, a selective 5HT1F agonist, from Colucid Pharmaceuticals, Inc., and filed an NDA for drug in November 2018.
-Allergan (atogepant and ubrogepant) and Biohaven (rimegepant) both have small molecule oral anti-calcitonin gene-related peptide, or CGRP, antagonists in Phase 3 testing for the acute treatment of migraine.
+Eli Lilly acquired Lasmiditan, a selective 5-HT1F agonist, from Colucid Pharmaceuticals, Inc., and received FDA approval in October 2019.
+An NDA for remegepant was filed by BioHaven in the second quarter of 2019 and they have a second CGRP receptor antagonist candidate (vazegepant) in early development for acute treatment of migraine.
+In December of 2019, Allergan launched UbrelvyTM (ubrogepant) an oral, small molecule anti-calcitonin gene-related peptide, or CGRP, for treatment of acute migraine.

 Patients suffering from frequent or chronic migraine headaches may also use preventative agents to decrease the frequency and severity of migraines.
 Botox® is the historical gold standard migraine prophylactic, but certain anticonvulsants, such as topiramate, and beta-blockers, such as propranolol, have also been used.
-However, a new class of anti-CGRP antibody products are being marketed for preventative treatment of migraine: In 2018, Amgen and Novartis launched Aimovig (erenumab), Eli Lilly and Company launched Emgality (galcanezumab), and Teva Pharmaceutical Industries Limited launched Ajovy (fremanezumab); Alder BioPharmaceuticals Inc. is completing Phase 3 trials with its anti-CGRP antibody eptinezumab.
-Allergan also has migraine prevention trials underway for atogepant, an oral small molecule GGRP antagonist.
+However, a new class of anti-CGRP antibody products are being marketed for preventative treatment of migraine: In 2018, Amgen and Novartis launched Aimovig® (erenumab), Eli Lilly and Company launched Emgality® (galcanezumab), and Teva Pharmaceutical Industries Limited launched Ajovy® (fremanezumab) Alder BioPharmaceuticals Inc. has completed Phase 3 trials with its CGRP antibody eptinezumab.
+Allergan also has late stage migraine prevention trials underway for atogepant, an oral small molecule CGRP receptor antagonist.
+Biohaven has early stage work underway with vazegepant (also a CGRP receptor antagonist) for the prevention of migraine.

-Our TRV250 patent portfolio is wholly owned by us and includes one non-provisional patent application in the United States directed to compounds that modulate the delta receptor, which has been allowed, claiming, among other things, TRV250, compositions comprising TRV250, and methods of using TRV250.
-A patent that issues from this application is expected to expire no earlier than 2036, subject to any disclaimers or extensions.
-We also have patent applications pending in Australia, Brazil, Canada, China, Europe, Israel, India, Japan, South Korea, and New Zealand.
+Our TRV250 patent portfolio is wholly owned by us and includes one issued patent (U.S. Patent No. 10,246,436) in the United States directed to compounds that modulate the delta receptor, claiming, among other things, TRV250, compositions comprising TRV250, and methods of using TRV250.
+The patent is expected to expire no earlier than 2036, subject to any disclaimers or extensions.
+We also have patent applications pending in the United States, Australia, Brazil, Canada, China, Europe, Israel, India, Japan, South Korea, and New Zealand.
 Any patents that may issue from these applications are expected to expire no earlier than 2036, subject to any disclaimers or extensions.